OpenID Connect Federated Authentication

 reference

 OpenID Connect Federated Authentication is only available in the Mender Enterprise plan.
-See the Mender features page for an overview of all Mender plans and features.
+See the Mender plans page for an overview of all Mender plans and features.

 OpenID Connect (OIDC) uses a very similar flow to SAML.
 And as with SAML, you can configure Mender to initiate the authorization process with the OpenID Connect provider by exposing a login endpoint that redirects user to the authorization server, which in turn calls an authentication callback.